 For information directed at parents/guardians about the Education Maintenance Allowance, see: Education Maintenance Allowance

-Please note, students of families on a Bridging Visa (refugee status) are enrolled in schools fee exempt.
-These families can apply for the Education Maintenance Allowance under the Special Consideration category.
-A letter of support is needed from an appropriate welfare agency (i.e. the Australian Red Cross) to verify their situation.
+Please Note: Families on a Temporary Protection Visa (refugee status), Bridging Visa, or part of the Community Detention program are able to apply for the EMA under the Special Consideration category.
+A letter of support is needed from an appropriate welfare agency (e.g the Australian Red Cross) to verify their situation.

 For questions related to EMA, see the following pages: